Cartography of New Zealand: Current system

 Cadastral surveying in New Zealand is governed by the Cadastral Survey Act 2002, which defines legal bodies that deal with aspects of the profession.
 The act devolves power to create specific regulations to the surveyor-general, who periodically issues the surveyor-general's rules for cadastral surveys.
 The Land Transfer Act 1952 also influences the way surveys are done.

 The Torrens system of land registration was introduced in the Land Transfer Act 1870.
 The act introduced a system where land title is held in a register as opposed to the previous system that registered the document containing the title information.
 It therefore made it unnecessary to search the history of a title, and made titles indefeasible, meaning that it cannot be claimed by persons other than the registered owner.

 A separate system exists in parallel with the general land titles for land held in common by Māori as a tribe.
 This is controlled by the Te ture Whenua Maori (Maori Land) Act 1993.
 In 1980, 4.5% of New Zealand land was held in the Māori land system.
 This does not include land held by Māori individuals in the general land system.

 A surveyor who has fulfilled the requirements to legally sign subdivision plans is known as a licensed cadastral surveyor.

-Construction surveying is not regulated at the state level in New Zealand.
+Construction surveying is not regulated at the national level in New Zealand.
 However, matters relating to surveying may require certification by a registered professional surveyor under contract law or local authority regulations.

 Surveying in New Zealand uses whole circle (azimuth) bearings.
 Another oddity is the convention of writing coordinates where the northing is written before the easting, at odds with much of the rest of the world.

+Projections

+New Zealand Map Grid

+By 1973, New Zealand used a separate transverse Mercator map projection for each of the North and South Islands.
+Additionally, local surveys were done using 28 separate transverse Mercator projections.
+The switch to metric provided an opportunity to standardise on a single map projection, so the New Zealand Map Grid (NZMG) was invented.
+It maps from a latitude and longitude in New Zealand Geodetic Datum 1949 (NZGD1949) into a northing and an easting in metres.

+NZMG is based on a complex polynomial and it was designed to minimise the scale error over all of New Zealand.
+It is defined in terms of the following parameters and constants (written using vectors for conciseness):